-Culford is a Methodist school and our identity as a Christian school is felt in all we do.
-We welcome children of all faiths, and of none.
-Boarding pupils may, of course, attend services according to their own faith where we can arrange it.
+Culford School is a Methodist school and our identity as a Christian school is felt in all we do.
+We welcome children of all faiths and of none and boarding pupils may attend services according to their own faith where we can arrange it.

 Every pupil has access to the Chaplain and if they have a need to talk to someone outside of the framework of their House and tutor, I am there to help.
 Particularly at times of family crisis I take a pro-active role in giving comfort and support.
 Part of a Chaplain’s role is also to pray and I do so for pupils and families whenever I know of a need.